clearmatics/simple-safe/README.md

   A simple & decentralized CLI for Safe Accounts.

 Options:
-  -h, --help  Show this message and exit.
+  -h, --help  show this message and exit

 Commands:
   build    Build a Safe Transaction.